trillianx/machine_learning_notes/Mathematics_of_ML/Mathematics_of_ML_Part_01.md

 ### Systems of Linear Equations

 Systems of linear equations play a central part in linear algebra.
-Many problems can be forumulated as systems and linear algebra gives us the tools for solving them.
+Many problems can be forumulated as or boiled down to systems and linear algebra gives us the tools to solve them.

 The equation below gives a general form of a system of linear equations